Athlete power: ‘Shut up and play’ is tossed from the game

 “None of us are politicians,” said NFL veteran Marcedes Lewis, an outspoken tight end who plays for Green Bay, which is in the same state where Jacob Blake was shot in the back by police last Sunday.
 “We get paid to go out there and play and do our job.
 At the same time, wrong is wrong and right is right.
 It’s encouraging to see guys stepping up.”

-In tennis, golf, hockey, baseball, basketball, soccer and football, there have been gestures big and small, and in ways tonce unimaginable.
+In tennis, golf, hockey, baseball, basketball, soccer and football, there have been gestures big and small, and in ways once unimaginable.

 Nine NFL teams canceled practices on Thursday — a notable break from routine for a league that still has not found a job for Super Bowl quarterback Colin Kaepernick, who kneeled on the sideline during the national anthem to protest racial injustice.
 The police shooting of Blake in Kenosha, Wisconsin, came four years to the day after Kaepernick’s first protest.